ivy-llc/ivy/contributing.md

 4. **Start Working:**

-   - When you open the PR make sure to follow the [conventional commits format](https://www.conventionalcommits.org/en/v1.0.0/).
+   - When you have finished PR or need help open the PR make sure to follow our PR template.
-   - Directly reference the issue in the pull request by adding the following content to the description of the PR: `Close #Issue_number`.

 5. **Review Process:**
    - Wait for us to review your PR.
 Please be patient, our engineers will look into your PR based on the queue we have, no need to ping them.